 Hazards Who could be harmed Controls Rating (after controls are implemented) ✓ If applicable to event Organise transport for society activities Using a unreputable company leading to injury or death Society members All buses hired by a Society must be from companies approved by the University.
 All buses must be fitted with seatbelts.
 Insurance details must be verified annually to the club/society.
-Ref to guidance in section 2.6 of the Safety Statement L Planning & organising events Injury to persons attending Persons attending It is mandatory that clubs/societies submit a plan and a risk assessment of the event at least two weeks but a minimum of 7 days prior to the event taking place.
-Ref to section 2.7 of the Safety Statement М
+L Ref to guidance in section 2.6 of the Safety Statement Planning & organising events Injury to persons attending Persons attending It is mandatory that clubs/societies submit a plan and a risk assessment of the event at least two weeks but a minimum of 7 days prior to the event taking place. М